What the DACA? A timeline

 Date: June 15, 2012

-After a decade of unsuccessful attempts by Congress to pass the DREAM Act, President Obama establishes the Deferred Action for Childhood Arrivals Program (DACA).
+After a decade of unsuccessful attempts by Congress to pass the DREAM Act, President Obama established the Deferred Action for Childhood Arrivals Program (DACA).
 The program targets about 800,000 young adults and grants Secretary of Homeland Security Janet Napolitano prosecutorial discretion.
 The measure pressures Congress to pass bipartisan immigration reform, though critics view Obama’s efforts as an unconstitutional abuse of executive power.

 “Gang of Eight” Senators introduce a broad sweeping immigration bill